Xemuth/UltimateOpenGL/README.md

 # UltimateOpenGL
 UltimateOpenGL is a 3D motor used to make 3D games made by a beginner.
-It's designed to be "code only". it mean you don't have (at this time) any GUI  to help you create scene with your mouse.
+It's designed to be "code only".
+It means you don't have (at this time) any GUI to help you create scene with your mouse.
-Futher more, it need Ultimate++ Framework (A powerful C++ Framework) and the ide used by it : [TheIDE](https://www.ultimatepp.org/index.html)
+Furthermore, it needs Ultimate++ Framework (A powerful C++ Framework) and the IDE used by it : [TheIDE](https://www.ultimatepp.org/index.html)

-here is the Ultimate++ post : https://www.ultimatepp.org/forums/index.php?t=msg&goto=52755&#msg_52755
+Here it is the Ultimate++ post : https://www.ultimatepp.org/forums/index.php?t=msg&goto=52755&#msg_52755

 At this time, UOGL allow Scene creation, insertion of multiple 'GameObject'(Shapes, Lights), insertion of multiple camera per scene.
 Things are coming :
 	Support of animation and FBX file
 	Gestion of physics